 Natural pink beeswax with the rich color of New Mexican earth, sparkling mica powder and moon gold leaf.
 This piece contains beeswax, pigment, piñon resin, 21k moon gold leaf, gold powered mica and carving on wood panel.
 Lisa collected the resin and soil while hiking in the hills of Ojo Caliente outside of Santa Fe.
 This piece is 9x12 inches on a wood panel 1.75 inches deep, made in 2021.
-Signed and wired for hanging, price includes shipping.
+Signed and wired for hanging.

 Mica Portal II

 What is encaustic?
 How are these paintings made?

 Encaustic is painting with melted beeswax; there is no canvas or gesso and there are no acrylic materials involved.
 The beeswax is melted, pigment is mixed in and this mixture is fused to a wood panel with heat.

 Will it melt?